whitneyburton/portfolios/students/1610-back/michael-schutte/michael_mod_two_portfolio.markdown

 #### Cold Outreach

 This development session was extremely productive.
 The presentation was succinct and informative, and using the remaining time to actually construct and workshop an email was invaluable.
 Prior to this exercise, I thought cold outreach was very daunting.
 I realize now that it can be pretty straightforward.
-I think it's also good to rememeber that the worst thing that can happen is that they don't respond--and that's okay.
+I think it's also good to remember that the worst thing that can happen is that they don't respond--and that's okay.

 Here are my cold outreach emails: